An Essay on Man

-Alexander Pope published An Essay on Man in 1734.
+Alexander Pope in 1738.
+Portrait by Jonathan Richardson.

 "An Essay on Man" is a poem published by Alexander Pope in 1733–1734.
-It was dedicated to Henry St John, 1st Viscount Bolingbroke (pronounced 'Bull-en-brook'), hence the opening line: "Awake, my St John...".
 It is an effort to rationalize or rather "vindicate the ways of God to man" (l.16), a variation of John Milton's claim in the opening lines of Paradise Lost, that he will "justifie the wayes of God to men" (1.26).
 It is concerned with the natural order God has decreed for man.
-Because man cannot know God's purposes, he cannot complain about his position in the great chain of being (ll.33–34) and must accept that "Whatever is, is right" (l.292), a theme that was satirized by Voltaire in Candide (1759).
+Because man cannot know God's purposes, he cannot complain about his position in the great chain of being (ll.33–34) and must accept that "Whatever is, is right" (l.292).
 More than any other work, it popularized optimistic philosophy throughout England and the rest of Europe.

-Pope's Essay on Man and Moral Epistles were designed to be the parts of a system of ethics which he wanted to express in poetry.
-Moral Epistles has been known under various other names including Ethic Epistles and Moral Essays.